Ikhtiarmahmud/laravel-crudgenerator-package/README.md

 * The package will automatically register its service provider.

 * Make sure your project is connected to your database before publishing.
+  * [Reason] After publishing, a migration file will create and create a table automatically in database

 * Publish the package's configuration file to the application's own config directory
 ```shell